 - 6.02 REQUIRED MINIMUM DISTRIBUTIONS.
 The Plan will comply with the minimum distribution requirements of Code §401(a)(9) in accordance with the terms governing each Investment Arrangement, unless and to the extent otherwise permitted by law and in regulations or other rules of general applicability published by the IRS.
+For individuals who turn age 70 and 1/2 or who die after December 31, 2019, the amendments made by the SECURE Act of 2019 are hereby reflected.
 For purposes of applying the distribution rules of Code §401(a)(9), each Investment Arrangement is treated as an individual retirement account (IRA) and distributions shall be made in accordance with the provisions of Treas.
 Reg. §1.408-8, except as provided in Treas.
 Reg. §1.403(b)-6(e).
 "RMD" refers to a required minimum distribution amount the Plan must distribute pursuant to those rules. - 6.03 METHOD OF DISTRIBUTION.
-Subject to any contrary requirements imposed by the Plan or the Adoption Agreement, a Participant or a Beneficiary may elect distribution under any method permitted in the Investment Agreement Documentation.
-If the Investment Agreement Documentation does not specify, the Participant or Beneficiary may elect to receive payment in the method or methods specified in the Adoption Agreement.
+Subject to any contrary requirements imposed by the Plan or the Adoption Agreement, a Participant or a Beneficiary may elect distribution under any method permitted in the Investment Agreement Documentation-If which is permitted under the Investment Agreement Documentation does not specify, the Participant or Beneficiary may elect to receive payment in the method or methods specified in Plan and the Adoption Agreement.
 If the Participant receives an annuity, the annuity must be nontransferable and otherwise must comply with the Plan terms.
 This Section 6.03 does not apply to the extent provided in Section 6.01(A). - (A) Account Types/Sourcing Elections.
 Subject to the Vendor's operational limitations, if a Participant who will receive a partial distribution of his/her Plan Account has both a Roth Deferral Account (or some other Account with tax basis) and one or more pre-tax Accounts including a Pre-Tax Deferral Account, the Plan operationally will determine the Account source(s) from which the Vendor will make the distribution.
 The Plan also may permit the affected Participant to elect the Account source(s) of the Participant's distribution unless such elections are contrary to the Code or the Vendor's operational limitations.
 This Section (A) as to election of Account sources from among multiple sources does not apply to the extent that a Participant is eligible under the Plan terms to receive a distribution only from one specific Account source.